+(b) BUSINESS EVENT SUPPLIER.
+This class of membership shall be open to individuals whose organization is engaged in providing products and services related to the conduct and operation of congresses, conventions, events, exhibitions, meetings and seminars engagement and marketing in any channel.
+This class of membership shall be eligible to vote and to hold office.

-ASSOCIATE.
-This class of membership shall be open to individuals whose organization employs at least one Professional member or Supplier Partner member who is working at the same business location as the Professional member or Supplier Partner member.
+(c) ASSOCIATE.
+This class of membership shall be open to individuals whose organization employs at least one Business Event Organizer member or Business Event Supplier member who is working at the same business location as the Professional member or Supplier Partner member.
 Associate members shall be entitled to designated privileges and benefits of membership.
 They shall not be allowed to vote or hold office and shall only be entitled to attend one annual meeting as an Associate member.

-Section 5.
-FACULTY.
-This class of membership shall be open to individuals employed as faculty in post-secondary academic programs directly related to meetings management and satisfying one of the following requirements: currently teaching at least two (2) courses per semester; or currently teaching at least one (1) course per quarter; or at least four (4) courses in the past academic year.
-Faculty members shall have all the privileges of Professional membership and Supplier Partner membership.
+(d) FACULTY.
+This class of membership shall be open to individuals employed as faculty in post-secondary academic programs directly related to events and meetings management and satisfying one of the following requirements: currently teaching at least two (2) courses per semester; or currently teaching at least one (1) course per quarter; or at least four (4) courses in the past academic year.
+Faculty members shall have all the privileges of Business Event Organizer and Business Event Supplier membership.